 - Exercise Every Day: Stretching, yoga, and meditation are essential for your physical and mental well-being (3).
 Exercising every day is vital to reduce stress, improve blood circulation, and keep your hair and skin healthy, especially during pregnancy.
 Talk to a physical therapist who specializes in prenatal yoga and meditation.
 Practice at least 20 minutes of yoga stretches and 10 minutes of meditation every day to reduce the scalp itching caused by hormonal ups and downs and stress.

 - Use Coconut Oil And Lime Juice: Coconut oil and lime juice is a good home remedy for dandruff and dry scalp.
 Massage coconut oil into your scalp and hair.
 Then use a cotton ball to dab lime juice all over your scalp.
 Wait for 10 minutes before washing it off.
 You must use coconut oil to avoid irritating the scalp with lime juice.
 If your scalp starts to burn, wash it off immediately.
+But keep in mind, sometimes extreme dry skin can be undiagnosed eczema and psoriasis.
+You might need to avoid lime juice, it can trigger the skin condition further.
+In this case you need to see a doctor.

 - Use Essential Oils: Using essential oils has two benefits – it reduces dry scalp and helps you de-stress.
 You can choose any of these essential oils and dilute them with a carrier oil before applying them to your head.
 Massage your scalp gently to increase blood flow in the scalp.
 Take deep breaths and relax your shoulders and neck.
 Wait for 20 minutes before washing your hair.